-THANK YOU TO THE NATIONAL LOTTERY HERITGE FUND
+THANK YOU TO THE NATIONAL LOTTERY HERITAGE FUND

-We have one year’s funding for our proposal:
+In March 2019 we were given one year’s funding by the NLHF for our proposal:

 “to explore the heritage of the hill farming communities in Mid and North Wales as a cottage industry during the 17th and 18th centuries.
 At this time the production was developed to create a woollen cloth that became known as "Welsh Plains".
 Production increased considerably to meet the needs of international trading and then declined dramatically in the 19th Century, when the use of enslaved people on British owned plantations was stopped.